Meizu M3 Note

 The Meizu M3 Note is a smartphone designed and produced by the Chinese manufacturer Meizu, which runs on Flyme OS, Meizu's modified Android operating system.
-It is a current phablet model of the M series, succeeding the Meizu M2 Note.
-It was unveiled on April 6, 2016 in Beijing.
+It is the successor of the Meizu M2 Note.
+It was unveiled on April 6, 2016, in Beijing.

 History

 Initial rumors appeared in March 2016 after a possible specification sheet had been leaked, stating that the upcoming device would most likely feature a MediaTek Helio P10 System on a chip, a Full HD display and a 4100 mAh battery.

 On March 22, Meizu founder Jack Wong mentioned that the M3 Note was about to launch soon.

 The following day, Meizu confirmed that the launch event for the Meizu M3 Note will take place in Beijing on April 6, 2016.

 The new device was later sighted on the AnTuTu benchmark, confirming the speculations that it will be powered by a MediaTek Helio P10 SoC.

 On April 4, 2016, Meizu released a teaser for the product launch, confirming that the coming device would feature an all-metal body.